 - Record each group member’s heart rate after exercise and compare the results.

-- Draw a graph of every group member’s average resting heart rate and post- exercise heart rates (on the same axes).
+- Draw a graph of both of your average resting heart rate and post- exercise heart rates (on the same axes).
 Plot these data sets on the same axes, and include units.
 Use a different colour pen to draw the line for each test subject and include a key.
 Mark the set point, where exercise is taking place, and where corrective mechanisms are activated.

-OBSERVATION AND RESULTSBelow is an example of expected results for group heart rates at rest.
-However, this is to be used as a guide only, as individual results will vary.
+Below is an example result of a group of heart rates at rest.
+This is to be used as a guide only as individual results will vary.
 The normal range is generally considered between 60-100 beats per minute.

-- Ask students to explain each segment on the graph using the concepts of homeostasis and negative feedback mechanisms.
+Ask students to describe each segment on the graph using the concepts of homeostasis and negative feedback mechanisms.